ando-lab/miffi/README.md

 pip install .
 ```

-If you need to install pytorch with a lower CUDA version due to compatibility issue with your GPU driver, follow the instruction on pytorch website (https://pytorch.org/get-started/locally/) and install appropriate versions of pytorch and CUDA using conda or pip before doing `pip install .` in the step above.
-Note that full miffi models were generated with TorchScript in pytorch version 1.13.1, which may not work in older pytorch versions.
-However, state dicts may be used instead, or could be converted to full models using older pytorch versions.
+If you need to install Pytorch with a lower CUDA version due to compatibility issue with your GPU driver, follow the instruction on Pytorch website (https://pytorch.org/get-started/locally/) and install appropriate versions of Pytorch and CUDA using conda or pip before doing `pip install .` in the step above.
+Note that full Miffi models were generated with TorchScript in Pytorch version 1.13.1, which may not work in older Pytorch versions.
+However, state dicts may be used instead, or could be converted to full models using older Pytorch versions.

 ## Usage

-The following sections outline basic usage of the miffi package.
+The following sections outline basic usage of the Miffi package.
 To see all available arguments for different commands, refer to `--help`.

-### Download miffi models
+### Download Miffi models

-Full miffi models and state dicts are hosted on Zenodo (https://doi.org/10.5281/zenodo.8342009).
-Programatic download for full models is available as part of the miffi package.
+Full Miffi models and state dicts are hosted on Zenodo (https://doi.org/10.5281/zenodo.8342009).
+Programatic download for full models is available as part of the Miffi package.
 To download the current default model:

 ```
 miffi download -d path/to/download/dir